Amherst College Data & Information Overview

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
 At Amherst, approximately 19% of students took out student loans averaging $5,626 a year.
 That adds up to $22,504 over four years for those students.

-How Much Money Do Amherst Graduates Make?students who graduate from Amherst with a bachelor's degree go on to jobs where they make an average salary of $65,000 in their early years.
+How Much Money Do Amherst Graduates Make?bachelor's degree recipients from Amherst make around $65,000 per year during the early years of their employment.
 This is good news for future Amherst graduates since it is 63% more than the average college graduate's salary of $39,802 per year.

 Location of Amherst College

 |Address:||Boltwood Avenue, Amherst, MA 01002-5000|